7 Public Libraries in Madrid’s City Center

 bib-lavapies

-Address: Calle Sombrerete, 15, 28012 Madrid
+Address: Calle Sombrerete, 15,

 If you live near Lavapiés or Embajadores, chances are UNED is the public municipal library closest to you.
 The good news is that by showing your passport, you can easily obtain a library card within minutes.
-The library has an amazing ambiance, with low hanging lights, multiple floors, quality couches and never ending rows of cubicles.
+The library has an amazing ambiance, with low hanging lights, multiple floors, quality couches and never-ending rows of cubicles.
 You’re guaranteed to find sufficient working space in this cozy place.

 Alonso Martinez

-Address: Calle Barcelo, 2 28004 Madrid
+Address: Calle Barcelo, 4

 El Retiro